Champii/og/README.md

 # This will just build the sources (if needed)
 make build

-# This needs the previous version of `og` binary at global scope.
+# This needs a previously built version of `og` binary at local scope.
 # To Recompile Og to Go + build + test
 make bootstrap

-# Needs the previous version of `og` binary at global scope.
+# Needs the last official `og` binary version at global scope.
 # It recompiles og from the previous global version
-# Handy in case of mistake in the source
+# Handy in case of mistake in the source or for release
 make rebootstrap

 # And install